JuanPabloDiaz/freeForGeeks/README.md

 - [JDownloader](https://jdownloader.org/) is a free, open-source download management tool with a huge community of developers that makes downloading as easy and fast as it should be.
 - [File Browser](https://filebrowser.org/) is a file manager that provides a web-based interface to manage your files. ⭐ [23k stars](https://github.com/filebrowser/filebrowser)
 - [Guacamole](https://guacamole.apache.org/) is a clientless remote desktop gateway. ⭐ [k stars]()

+## Search Engines

+1. [Elasticsearch](https://www.elastic.co/elasticsearch) is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases. ⭐ [67.2k stars](https://github.com/elastic/elasticsearch)
+2. [MeiliSearch](https://www.meilisearch.com/) is a powerful, fast, open-source, easy to use, and deploy search engine.
+A lightning-fast search API that fits effortlessly into your apps, websites, and workflow ⭐ [47k stars](https://github.com/meilisearch/meilisearch)
+3. [zincsearch](https://zincsearch-docs.zinc.dev/) is a lightweight alternative to elasticsearch that requires minimal resources, written in Go. ⭐ [16.3k stars](https://github.com/zincsearch/zincsearch)

+- [Algolia](https://www.algolia.com/) is a hosted search engine capable of delivering real-time results from the first keystroke. ⭐ [GitHub](https://github.com/algolia)
+- [Solr](https://lucene.apache.org/solr/) is a standalone enterprise search server with a REST-like API. ⭐ [GitHub](https://github.com/apache/lucene-solr)

+## Terminal Tools

+- **The Fuck** is a Magnificent app which corrects your previous console command ⭐ [83k stars](https://github.com/nvbn/thefuck)
+- [Hyper](https://hyper.is/) is a terminal built on web technologies. ⭐ [36k stars]()
+- [Terminus](https://eugeny.github.io/terminus/) is a terminal for a more modern age. ⭐ [12k stars]()
+- **Partytown** Relocate resource intensive third-party scripts off of the main thread and into a web worker. ⭐ [12k stars](https://github.com/BuilderIO/partytown)

 ## Open Source For Apple